danieljwait/e2ee-messenger/Writeup/README.md

 The final user of the program will not be required to install the .NET runtime as the solution will be published self-contained.
 This means that the download will be larger as it will contain the .NET libraries, runtime and dependencies needed.

 Internet access will be required to run the program as the client program needs to communicate with the server.

+### Limitations

+**Hardcoded server IP:**

+When a client tries to connect to the server, it will use a hardcoded IP address as its target.
+This means that the IP address of the server must be static and cannot be moved onto another network.
+For this limitation to be fixed the server would have to be added to a DNS server so that the domain can dynamically point to the server.
+However, this is beyond the scope of the project.

+**Group messaging:**

+Group messaging – the most chosen “favourite feature” and rated the third most important feature from the stakeholders’ survey – will not be implemented in the solution.
+This is down to the vast increase in complexity from individual end-to-end encrypted messaging to group end-to-end encrypted messaging; implementing such a feature will take up too much time and would require the redesign of many of the procedures of the solution.
+For these reasons, I will be unable to implement the feature.

 ## Success Criteria